Rock ‘n’ Roller Coaster Starring The Muppets: FAQs, songs, and fun details

 What will Disney change in the new version of Rock ‘n’ Roller Coaster?

-Currently, the attraction features a nondescript outdoor queue area, an indoor queue taking place inside a record company, a pre-show featuring Aerosmith in a sound booth, a final indoor queue area resembling a city alley at nighttime, and the ride experience itself — an indoor, dark, launched roller coaster that travels through blacklight cutouts of Los Angeles landmarks to the tune of Aerosmith songs.
+Previously, the attraction featured a nondescript outdoor queue area, an indoor queue taking place inside a record company, a pre-show featuring Aerosmith in a sound booth, a final indoor queue area resembling a city alley at nighttime, and the ride experience itself — an indoor, dark, launched roller coaster that travels through blacklight cutouts of Los Angeles landmarks to the tune of Aerosmith songs.

 The ride opened in 1999 and is the only Disney World roller coaster that goes upside-down.